livingdocsIO/documentation/content/guides/integrations/cross-project-content-sharing/index.md

 The Livingdocs Server instances where the cross project configuration should be supported, have some constraints:

-1. Instances need to set the `clusterId` server configuration.
-The config value must be unique per livingdocs cluster/installation.
+1. Instances need to set the `clusterId` via Server Config.
+The config value must be unique per Livingdocs cluster/installation.

     ```js
     {